-1.Attend a Virtus awareness session.
-The initial session must be in person.
+1.Log in to create your account and watch the Virtus awareness session online.
 Every 3 years, an online video is required to renew the Essential 3.
-Sessions are offered at various times, days and locations.
-All available sessions and registration are on the Virtus website.

-- 2. Successfully complete a background check.
-Background checks are now completed online at www.virtusonline.org - 3.
+- 2. Successfully complete a background check online. - 3.
 Sign a Code of Conduct online.

-The Archdiocese now requires all volunteers to renew the Essential 3 requirements every 3 years.
+The Archdiocese requires all volunteers to renew the Essential 3 requirements every 3 years.
 This process is completed online.